GerritCodeReview/plugins_x-docs/src/main/resources/Documentation/about.md

 The `raw` parameter cannot be used for binary files.

-*WARNING:* All HTML blocks as well as inline HTML tags are suppressed.
-Both will be accepted in the input but not be contained in the output.
+*WARNING:* By default inline HTML blocks as well as inline HTML tags may be [suppressed](config.html#formatterAllowHtml) by formatters.
+If suppressed both will be accepted in the input but not be contained in the output.

-Images that are stored in the project can be included into the Markdown documentation, but they are only rendered if the image mimetype is configured as a
+Images that are stored in the project can be included into the project documentation, but they are only rendered if the image mimetype is configured as a
 [safe mimetype](../../../Documentation/config-gerrit.html#mimetype).